nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 }
 ```

-The computation record acts as an envelope that contains the data used by the computations.
+The computation record acts as an envelope that contains the data used by the computations.</br>
 The embedded data is a convention between computations and can be whatever you like, from plain JSON to Avro.
 Using the Codec service with an `avro` message is a good option to encode and decode this data,
 because: